 Weisman Art Museum (WAM) is pleased to announce that the museum has received a grant award in the amount of $239,912 from the Institute of Museum and Library Services (IMLS), as part of the agency’s competitive Museums for America program.
 WAM is one of 120 organizations across the country to receive a Museums for America grant from IMLS this year.

-This project is informed by the materials inventory (to be completed by December 2022) and ongoing repatriation process of the Mimbres cultural belongings currently housed by WAM and the U of M. The Truth and Reconciliation work at WAM involves close collaboration with an Indigenous-led advisory board, composed of local Indigenous artists and community members as well as members from Mimbres-descendent tribes from the American Southwest.
+This project is informed by the materials inventory (which was completed in December 2022) and ongoing repatriation process of the Mimbres cultural belongings currently housed by WAM and the U of M. The Truth and Repair work at WAM involves close collaboration with an Indigenous-led advisory board, composed of local Indigenous artists and community members as well as members from Mimbres-descendent tribes from the American Southwest.
 WAM staff will also work with an Indigenous evaluators cohort, led by the arts-based evaluation firm Inspire to Change, who will help develop institution-wide evaluation practices built around Indigenous frameworks and culturally responsive methodologies.

 This IMLS grant also helps support a new Indigenous artist fellowship at the Weisman, as well as a series of public conversations and topical programs exploring decolonization and Indigenization in museum practice.
 In addition, WAM will host a convening to present the findings and frameworks, developed in conversation with Indigenous advisors, to the Weisman’s constituent communities and other museum professionals.